NYUAD-CRC/crc-docs/_sources/hpc/storage/index.rst.txt

 ---------------

-- Run ``myquota`` command in the terminal on Dalma to check your current usage and quota.
+- Run ``myquota`` command in the terminal on the HPC to check your current usage and quota.
 Example output:

 ::